mercanca/spart/README.md

 ## Debug

- If you notice a bug of the spart, please report using the github site.
+ If you notice a bug of the spart, please report using the issues page of the github site.

  It is not possible to test spart on the every slurm configuration and cluster.
 Thanks.